duplxey/postgres-post/README.md

 #### Cloud Code

 Back4app allows you to execute custom JavaScript code via Cloud Code functions.
-The functions can be scheduled as jobs, or invoked by Parse or HTTP requests.
+The functions can be scheduled as jobs or invoked by Parse or HTTP requests.
 Since they're operated within a managed environment, that eliminates the necessity to handle and scale your own servers.

-> To learn more about Functions as a Service (FaaS) check out [What are Serverless functions?](https://blog.back4app.com/what-are-serverless-functions-in-cloud-computing/)
+> To learn more about Functions as a Service (FaaS), check out [What are Serverless functions?](https://blog.back4app.com/what-are-serverless-functions-in-cloud-computing/)

-We'll utilize a Cloud Code function to caclulate the expense statistics.
+We'll utilize a Cloud Code function to calculate the expense statistics.

 To create one, select "Cloud Code > Functions & Web Hosting" on the sidebar.
 Then open *cloud/main.js* and paste in the following code: